Dynamic beats fixed: On phase-based algorithms for file migration: 4-Competitive Algorithm Dynamic-Local-Min

 \section{4-Competitive Algorithm Dynamic-Local-Min}

-We start with an insight concerning the hard inputs for the \MTLM algorithm~\cite{bartal-tcs}.
-We identified two classes of tight instances for \MTLM: \emph{bipartite} and \emph{linear} (cf.~\lref[Figure]{fig:tight_examples}).
-It can be shown that if the algorithm knew in advance on which instance it was run, it could improve its performance by changing the phase length.
-Namely, for bipartite instances a longer phase would help the algorithm, whereas a~shorter phase would be beneficial for linear instances.

-To decide the length of the phase, we need to measure the level of request concentration as compared to the distance from the current position of an algorithm to the center of requests.
-Intuitively, observing that (from some time) requests are concentrated around a~certain point motivates the algorithm to shorten the phase and quickly move to the ``center of the requests''.
-If, on the other hand, requests are scattered and the current algorithm's position is essentially in the middle of the observed requests, it appears reasonable to wait longer before moving the file.
-This rule agrees with the desired behavior of the algorithm on linear and bipartite instances.
+We start with an insight concerning phase-based algorithms, i.e., ones that serve requests within a~phase and, only at its end, move the file towards a (weighted) center of phase requests.
+Intuitively, it makes sense to measure the level of request concentration: the distance of the requests from their center compared to the distance from the current position of an~algorithm to this center.
+When a~phase-based algorithm observes that (from some time) requests are concentrated around a~certain point, it makes sense to shorten the phase and quickly move to the center of the requests.
+If, on the other hand, requests are scattered and there is no single point close to the observed requests, it appears reasonable to wait longer before moving the file.
+The theoretical underpinning behind this intuition stems from analyzing hard instances for the algorithm \MTLM; we provide a more detailed discussion of these instances in \lref[Section]{sec:lp_conclusions}

 Turning the above intuition into an effective phase extension rule is not trivial.
-We present an algorithm based on a rule that we have extracted from an optimization process using a natural linear model of the amortized phase-based analysis.
+We present an~algorithm based on a rule that we have extracted from an optimization process using a natural linear model of the amortized phase-based analysis.
 This linear model is quite complex and we present it in \lref[Section]{sec:lp}.
 It can be seen as an alternative (computer-based) proof for the performance guarantee of our algorithm.
 Such proof technique might be interesting on its own and useful for analyzing other online games played on metric spaces.